dhurlburtusa/shortcuts/webpack/webpack-loader-notes.md

 Interprets and resolves `@import` and `url()` in CSS.

+## Expose Loader

+Adds modules to the global object.
+Useful when you need `window.jQuery` available in your HTML document.

 ## File Loader

 Emits the module as a file to the output and returns its public URL.